Skip to main content

 PropertyTypeDefaultDescription

-TopCommandBarobject?nullContent displayed in a command bar area above the page content.
+TopCommandBarobject?nullContent rendered in a command bar slot above the page content.
+Typically a CommandBar.
+Hidden automatically when null.

-BottomCommandBarobject?nullContent displayed in a command bar area below the page content.
+BottomCommandBarobject?nullContent rendered in a command bar slot below the page content.
+Useful for a bottom toolbar on mobile.
+Hidden automatically when null.

-These properties are inherited from Page and are available on all page types:
+Inherited from Page and available on all page types.

 PropertyTypeDefaultDescription